 The car was pulled over for an expired inspection sticker, police said at the time.

 According to Assistant Berkshire District Attorney Gregory M. Barry, police found a total of 190 packets of heroin ready for sale in a bag next to where Connors was sitting during the traffic stop.
-Police said the drugs could net about
+Police said the drugs could net about $3,000 on the street.

 In July, Connors pleaded guilty to second-offense heroin possession with the intent to distribute and other charges and was sentenced to between three and four years in state prison.